oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

-Primitive, ArrayOf, and MapOf base types have no field definitions.
+Primitive, ArrayOf, and MapOf base types MUST have no field definitions.

-Field definitions for the Enumerated base type have three elements:
+Field definitions for the Enumerated base type MUST have three elements:
 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name or label of the field
 3. **FieldDescription:** a non-normative comment

-Field definitions for the Array, Choice, Map, and Record base types have five elements:
+Field definitions for the Array, Choice, Map, and Record base types MUST have five elements:
 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name or label of the field
 3. **FieldType:** the type of the field